buildpacks/rfcs/text/0000-danger-zone.md

 # What it is
 [what-it-is]: #what-it-is

-This provides a high level overview of the feature.

-- Define any new terminology.
-- Define the target persona: buildpack author, buildpack user, platform operator, platform implementor, and/or project contributor.
-- Explaining the feature largely in terms of examples.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing users and new users.

-# How it Works
-[how-it-works]: #how-it-works

 A folder named `/platform/unsafe` should be reserved by specification.
 Within that folder, an arbitrary collection of directories could be mounted (e.g. `/platform/unsafe/{gradle,maven}`).
 Each of the mounts at those specified children would be ready/write instead of read only as all other mounts are configured.
 Buildpacks have complete access during both `detect` and `build` and no other enforcment is required.

+# How it Works
+[how-it-works]: #how-it-works

+The technical details are platform implementation dependent as this is a change to the specification.

 # Drawbacks
 [drawbacks]: #drawbacks